Time to read:2 minutes

-With all the cookouts, camping trips and other fun activities, you’re bound to find yourself wondering how to remove summer stains from clothing.
-Here’s how to treat some of the most common stains of the season so you can get out of the laundry room and back to having a good time.
+With all the cookouts, camping trips and other fun activities that make summer fun, you’re bound to find yourself wondering how to remove stains from clothing.
+Here’s how to treat some of the most common stains of the season so you can get out of the laundry room and back to having fun.

 Blood: Skinned knees and scratched hands are bound to happen.
 Try a simple cold water soak first; this is often enough to get fresh blood out of clothing.
 If the stain persists, make a paste out of salt and cold water, rub it in and then run water through the fabric.
 If all else fails, try soaking in hydrogen peroxide (spot test for colorfastness first).
 Once the stain is gone, wash in cold water.

 Berry juice: Soak in cold water 30 minutes and rinse.
 If stain persists, rub in liquid laundry detergent or make a paste out of the powdered stuff.
-Let sit 10 minutes and rinse by running water through the fabric.
-Treat any remaining stains with a 3% hydrogen peroxide soak (spot test for color fastness).
+Let sit 10 minutes then run more water through the fabric.
+Treat any remaining stains with a 3% hydrogen peroxide soak (spot test for colorfastness.

 Chocolate: Scrape away as much as possible, then rinse well with cold water.
 Dab on liquid laundry detergent and let sit 15 minutes before rinsing through the back of the fabric with cold water.
 If an oil stain remains, dab at it with a stain stick or some laundry ammonia.
 Launder as usual.